judahrand/pgjdbc/docs/documentation/head/connect.md

 * **sslmode** = String

-	possible values include `disable`, `require`, `allow`, `prefer`, `verify-ca` and `verify-full` . `require`, `allow` and `prefer` all default to a non validating SSL factory and do not check the validity of the certificate or the host name. `verify-ca` verifies the certificate, but not the host `verify-full`  will verify that the certificate is correct and the host is correct.
+	possible values include `disable`, `allow`, `prefer`, `require`, `verify-ca` and `verify-full` . `require`, `allow` and `prefer` all default to a non validating SSL factory and do not check the validity of the certificate or the host name. `verify-ca` validates the certificate, but does not verify the hostname. `verify-full`  will validate that the certificate is correct and verify the host connected to has the same hostname as the certificate.

 	Setting these will necessitate storing the server certificate on the client machine see ["Configuring the client"](ssl-client.html) for details.